mantas1stan/Beavers-Job/README.md

 The video below demonstrates how player actions and the passage of time dynamically affect the game environment, including terrain, resources, and structures.
 [Map Dynamics Showcase](./BeaversJobMapVideo.mp4)

 Features
-A. Turn-Based Strategy: Manage beaver actions like moving, building, and gathering.
+Turn-Based Strategy: Manage beaver actions like moving, building, and gathering.
-B. Dynamic Environment: Procedural tile-based terrain (trees, rivers) evolves over time.
+Dynamic Environment: Procedural tile-based terrain (trees, rivers) evolves over time.
-C. Resource Management: Collect wood, stone, and food to build structures and maintain the colony.
+Resource Management: Collect wood, stone, and food to build structures and maintain the colony.
-D. Structure Building: Construct dams, lodges, and canals, each affecting gameplay and win conditions.
+Structure Building: Construct dams, lodges, and canals, each affecting gameplay and win conditions.

 Installation
 1. Clone repository.